-- 7.33 Where an investigator issues a notice of investigation they must prepare a final report in relation to the matter unless the investigation is discontinued under clause 7.23. - 7.34 An investigator must not prepare a final report in relation to the matter at any time before they have finalised their consideration of the matter in accordance with the requirements of these procedures. - 7.35 The investigator's final report must:

-- a) make findings of fact in relation to the matter investigated, and, - b) make a determination that the conduct investigated either, - i) constitutes a breach of the code of conduct, or - ii) does not constitute a breach of the code of conduct, and - c) provide reasons for the determination. - 7.36 Where the investigator determines that the conduct investigated constitutes a breach of the code of conduct, the investigator may make one or more of the following recommendations: - a) that the council revise any of its policies, practices or procedures - b) that the respondent undertake any training or other education relevant to the conduct giving rise to the breach - c) that the respondent be counselled for their conduct - d) that the respondent be removed from membership of a committee of the council or any other body or organisation that the respondent serves on as the council's representative - e) that the respondent gives an undertaking not to repeat the offending behaviour in such time and form specified by the recommendation - f) that the respondent apologise to any person or organisation affected by the breach in such a time and form specified by the recommendation - g) that findings of inappropriate conduct be made public by publishing the investigator's findings and determination in the minutes of the council meeting at which the matter is considered
+- 7.33 Where an investigator issues a notice of investigation, they must prepare a final report in relation to the matter unless the investigation is discontinued under clause 7.23. - 7.34 An investigator must not prepare a final report in relation to the matter at any time before they have finalised their consideration of the matter in accordance with the requirements of these procedures. - 7.35 The investigator's final report must: - a) make findings of fact in relation to the matter investigated, and, - b) make a determination that the conduct investigated either, - i) constitutes a breach of the code of conduct, or - ii) does not constitute a breach of the code of conduct, and - c) provide reasons for the determination. - 7.36 At a minimum, the investigator's final report must contain the following information: - a) a description of the allegations against the respondent - b) the relevant provisions of the code of conduct that apply to the alleged conduct investigated - c) a statement of reasons as to why the matter warranted investigation (having regard to the criteria specified in clause 6.23)

-- h) in the case of a breach by the general manager, that action be taken under the general manager's contract - i) in the case of a breach by a councillor, that the councillor be formally censured for the breach under section 440G of the LGA - j) in the case of a breach by a councillor, that the council resolves as follows: - that the councillor be formally censured for the breach under section 440G of the LGA, and - ii) that the matter be referred to the Office for further action under the misconduct provisions of the LGA. - 7.37 Where the investigator determines that the conduct investigated does not constitute a breach of the code of conduct, the investigator may make one or more of the following recommendations: - a) that the council revise any of its policies, practices or procedures - b) that a person or persons undertake any training or other education. - 7.38 In making a recommendation under clause 7.36, the investigator may have regard to the following: - a) the seriousness of the breach - b) whether the breach can be easily remedied or rectified - c) whether the respondent has remedied or rectified their conduct - d) whether the respondent has expressed contrition - e) whether there were any mitigating circumstances - f) the age, physical or mental health or special infirmity of the respondent
+- d) a statement of reasons as to why the matter was one that could not or should not be resolved by alternative means - e) a description of any attempts made to resolve the matter by use of reports alternative means - f) the steps taken to investigate the matter - g) the facts of the matter - h) the investigator's findings in relation to the facts of the matter and the reasons for those findings - i) the investigator's determination and the reasons for that determination - i) any recommendations. - 7.37 Where the investigator determines that the conduct investigated constitutes a breach of the code of conduct, the investigator may recommend: - a) in the case of a breach by the general manager, that disciplinary action be taken under the general manager's contract of employment for the breach, or - b) in the case of a breach by a councillor, that the councillor be formally censured for the breach under section 440G of the LGA, or - c) in the case of a breach by a councillor, that the council resolves as follows: - that the councillor be formally censured for the breach under section 440G of the LGA, and - ii) that the matter be referred to the Office for further action under the misconduct provisions of the LGA. - 7.38 Where the investigator proposes to make a recommendation under clause 7.37(c), the investigator must first consult with the Office on their proposed findings, determination and recommendation prior to finalising their report, and must take any comments by the Office into consideration when finalising their report. - 7.39 Where the investigator has determined that there has been a breach of the code of conduct, the investigator may, in addition to making a recommendation under clause 7.37, recommend that the council revise any of its policies, practices or procedures. - 7.40 Where the investigator determines that the conduct investigated does not constitute a breach of the code of conduct, the investigator may recommend: - a) that the council revise any of its policies, practices or procedures - b) that a person or persons undertake any training or other education. - 7.41 The investigator must provide a copy of their report to the complaints coordinator and the respondent.